Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 ## Interacting with Submissions

 Throughout the challenge, participants will continuously submit to the evaluation queues.
-Organizers should deploy an automated job that will continuously validate and score participant submissions.
-The `status` of a submission can be stored to the submission status and annotations, such as `score`, can also be added.
-To learn more about interacting with submissions, please take a closer look at this list of [commands](https://python-docs.synapse.org/build/html/index.html#evaluations).
+To manage continuous submissions, organizers can automate validation and scoring with the Synapse python client [evaluation commands](https://python-docs.synapse.org/build/html/index.html#evaluations).

 ### Revealing Submissions and Scores

 Organizers can create a leaderboard when scores are ready to be revealed to participants.
-Leaderboards are sorted, paginated, tabular forms that display submission annotations (such as scores from your scoring application and other metadata).
-They are dynamic and update as annotations/scores change, so can provide real-time insight into how your challenge is going.
+Leaderboards are sorted, paginated, tabular forms that display submission annotations (e.g. scores from the scoring application and other metadata) and update as annotations or scores change.
+A leaderboard can provide real-time insight into the progress of a challenge.

 Learn more about adding leaderboards in the [Evaluation Queue article](/articles/evaluation_queues.html).